Krishna-69/SynapseFrontEnd/README.md

 # Synapse - Second Brain Frontend

-Synapse is a "second brain" web application designed for users to save, organize, and share digital content bookmarks (such as YouTube videos, tweets, articles, and documentation links).
+Synapse is a "second brain" web application designed for users to save, organize, and share digital content bookmarks (such as YouTube videos and tweets).

 This folder contains the frontend client application, built using **React**, **TypeScript**, **Vite**, and **Tailwind CSS v4**.